Or, Object-Oriented Program Algebra and the Art of Elegant Programming

 - Long Parameter List

-replace parameter with method: don't pass data the receiver can get on its own accord receiver explicitly asks for data itself.
+replace parameter with method call: don't pass data the receiver can get on its own accord receiver explicitly asks for data itself.
 You may need to pass an object as argument that the callee can then fetch all the goodies from.

 OR: if the parameters are a natural, self-contained grouping, introduce parameter object.